 A breach of any of these covenants or the inability to comply with the required financial ratios could result in a default under the New Credit Facility or the indenture governing the new notes, as applicable.
 If any such default occurs, the lenders under the New Credit Facility and the holders of the new notes may elect to declare all of their respective outstanding debt, together with accrued interest and other amounts payable thereunder, to be immediately due and payable.
 The lenders under the New Credit Facility also have the right in these circumstances to terminate any commitments they have to provide further borrowings.
 If we were unable to pay such amounts, the lenders under the New Credit Facility could proceed against the collateral pledged to them.
-We will pledge a substantial portion of our assets to the lenders under the New Credit Facility also have sufficient assets to pay amounts due on the new notes.
+We will pledge a substantial portion of our assets to the lenders under the New Credit Facility.
+In such an event, we cannot assure you that we would have sufficient assets to pay amounts due on the new notes.
 As a result, you may receive less than the full amount you would otherwise be entitled to receive on the new notes.